Lyon-Ynov-Campus/YTrack/subjects/forum/README.md

 The forum must be able to check if the email provided is present in the database and if all credentials are correct.
 It will check if the password is the same with the one provided and, if the password is not the same, it will return an error response.

-#### Communication
+#### Posting

-In order for users to communicate between each other, they will have to be able to create posts.
+In order for users to interact with the forum, they will able to create posts.

 - Only registered users will be able to create posts.
 - Posts that belongs to the registered user can be edited or deleted.